IndrajeetPatil/groupedstats/README.md

   formula = lifeExp ~ continent,
   output = "tukey"
 )
-#> Note: The p-value is adjusted for the number of tests conducted
-#>             at each level of the grouping variable.
 #> # A tibble: 120 x 8
 #>     year term      comparison       estimate conf.low conf.high adj.p.value
 #>    <int> <chr>     <chr>               <dbl>    <dbl>     <dbl>       <dbl>